5 Signs You Need A Break

 I was burnt out.
 Done.
 Finished.

-I didn’t recognize it.
-My managers didn’t recognize it.
-Nobody knew.
+No one recognized what was happening to me.
 I passed it off as poor company policies, poor workplace conditions, blah, blah, blah.
 But not once did I think that I was the problem.
 I was stressed out, burnt out, and not handling it.

 I loved that job.